It's Broadcast Excellence, as you've come to know and love it, here on the one and only Excellence in Broadcasting Network.

 And I'll be with you.

-I'll be with you on it all the while doing what we can to inform as many people as possible here.
+I'll be with you on it all the while, doing what we can to inform as many people as possible here.

-Thanks for the call out there, George, a quick timeout back in just a second.
+George, a quick timeout, back in just a second.

-So, but he's been there at uh at any point.
+But he's been there at any point.

 I'm not exactly sure.